JayLi1209/JayLi1209/README.md

 # Hi there, I'm Jay Li. 👋

-I am a rising sophomore at Vanderbilt University.
+I am a sophomore at Vanderbilt University.

 ### Languages I used: